Skip to main content

 The Facilitator CANNOT:

-• represent you in court, nor
+• Represent you in court.

-• give you legal advice regarding your particular case.
+• Give you legal advice regarding your particular case.

 For your meeting with the Facilitator, you must bring: